 Creates a tiled mesh grid that exactly corresponds with the resolution of the simulation data.

-When generating a mesh surface, the existing mesh object is completely overridden with the ocean grid.
+When generating a mesh surface, the existing mesh object is completely overridden with the ocean grid; this also includes any data generated from previous modifiers in the stack.
 A UV channel is also added, mapping the (0.0 to 1.0) UV space to the simulation grid.

 - Repeat X, Y